mylovemyon/TryHackMe/Rooms/Intro to C2.md

 #### C2 Profiles
 The next technique goes by several names by several different products, "NGINX Reverse Proxy", "Apache Mod_Proxy/Mod_Rewrite",  "Malleable HTTP C2 Profiles", and many others.
 However, they are all more or less the same.
 All of the Proxy features more or less allow a user to control specific elements of the incoming HTTP request.
 Let's say an incoming connection request has an "X-C2-Server" header; we could explicitly extract this header using the specific technology that is at your disposal (Reverse Proxy, Mod_Proxy/Rewrite, Malleable C2 Profile, etc.) and ensure that your C2 server responds with C2 based responses.
 Whereas if a normal user queried the HTTP Server, they might see a generic webpage.
 This is all dependent on your configuration.
 <img src="https://github.com/mylovemyon/TryHackMe_Images/blob/main/Images/Intro%20to%20C2_6.png" width="75%" height="75%">
+A Compromised Device and Security Analyst reach out to a C2 server, only the Compromised device gets a C2 Beacon back - the Analyst gets Cloudflare's website back.
 The diagram above depicts how C2 profiles work:
 1. The Victim beacons out to the C2 Server with a custom header in the HTTP request, while a SOC Analyst has a normal HTTP Request
 2. The requests are proxied through Cloudflare